isc-projects/isc-dnssec-guide/doc/recipes.rst

    };

-In fact, the secondary servers do not even need to be running BIND; they can be running any other DNS product that has DNSSEC support.
+In fact, the secondary servers do not even need to be running BIND; they can run any DNS product that supports DNSSEC.

 .. _recipes_inline_signing_bump_in_the_wire: